top of page

 An alternative approach could be the centralised EU-level financing of procurement of ammunition to cover up the gaps left by the lack of spending by member states, coupled with NGEU-style grants to member states to invest in bolstering the production capabilities of their defence industrial base.
 Although politically difficult, it would be less unfeasible than the EDIP, especially considering the implied enlargement of the EU mandate would be much smaller in this case.
 Then again, just €7 billion over six years would not cut it, and larger financial resources would be needed.

-Europe’s worst?
+Europe’s Worst?

 When Von Der Leyen assumed office as the President of the Commission in late 2019, much was made that her record until that point had been far from stellar.